Saily eSIM for Indonesia

 Indonesia is tourist-friendly but has some key cultural and legal rules:

-Always carry your passport or stay permit with you.
+Always carry your passport or stay permit with you at all times.

 Bonus tips: